JeyGau/CalibrationSoft/README.md

 ## How to run

 There are 2 options to build: with docker or locally.
-If you already have Qt6 installed on your machine, I would recommend building locally since Qt installation with Docker can be quite long.
+If you already have Qt installed on your machine, I would recommend building locally since Qt installation with Docker can be quite long.

 ### With Docker